AndyDeng336462/AAE1001-w1-group-member-/README.md

 ![image](https://github.com/user-attachments/assets/8347d03d-787d-4133-b008-f66b51cfc141)

 Step7: Comparing these two values, we decide to make our aircraft with two engines and 273 capacity .
-It is the optimum design.We name this aircraft to be a350-200.
+It is the optimum design.We name this aircraft as a350-200.

 ## SCENARIO 2: Capacity increase by the unit of 50